f/awesome-chatgpt-prompts/README.md

 Welcome to the "Awesome ChatGPT Prompts" repository!
 This is a collection of prompt examples to be used with the ChatGPT model.

 The [ChatGPT](https://chat.openai.com/chat) model is a large language model trained by [OpenAI](https://openai.com) that is capable of generating human-like text.
-By providing it with a prompt, it can generate responses that continue the conversation or expand on the given prompt.
+When you provide it with a prompt, it can generate responses that continue the conversation or expand on the given prompt.

 In this repository, you will find a variety of prompts that can be used with ChatGPT.
 We encourage you to [add your own prompts](https://github.com/f/awesome-chatgpt-prompts/edit/main/README.md) to the list, and to use ChatGPT to generate new prompts as well.